Environmental badge; acquisition

 - Diesel vehicles with exhaust emission standard Euro-3 / III

-- Diesel vehicles with Euro-2 / II emission standard that have been retrofitted with a particulate filter.
+- Diesel vehicles with Euro-2 / II emission standard, retrofitted with particulate filter.

 - Pollutant group 4: green sticker

-- Diesel vehicles with Euro-4 / IV, Euro-5 / V and EEV (enhanced environmentally friendly vehicle) emission standards, i.e. vehicles that are particularly environmentally friendly and exceed the Euro-V emission standard (EEV standard is only specified for heavy-duty commercial vehicles).
+- Diesel vehicles with exhaust emission standard Euro-4 / IV, Euro-5 / V and EEV (enhanced environmentally friendly vehicle) i.e. particularly environmentally friendly vehicles that exceed the Euro-V exhaust emission standard (EEV standard is only specified for heavy-duty vehicles)

-- Vehicles with petrol engines from Euro-1 / I (petrol or gas-powered)
+- Vehicles with gasoline engines from Euro-1 / I (gasoline or gas-powered)

-- Vehicles with petrol engines before Euro standard status, but with a regulated catalytic converter (G-KAT), provided they either comply with Annex XXIII StVZO or have been retrofitted with a regulated catalytic converter in accordance with the 52nd Exception VO z.
+- Vehicles with gasoline engines before Euro standard status, but with controlled catalytic converter (G-KAT), provided that they either comply with Annex XXIII StVZO or have been retrofitted with controlled KAT in accordance with the 52nd exception VO z.
 StVZO

 - Vehicles with electric motor

-If your vehicle falls into pollutant group 1 (older petrol vehicles before Euro 1 and older diesel vehicles with exhaust emission standard Euro 1 or worse), no sticker can be issued.
+If your vehicle falls into pollutant group 1 (older gasoline vehicles before Euro 1 and older diesel vehicles with exhaust emission standard Euro 1 or worse), no sticker can be issued.